Securing Public Sector Contracts – Its Not Only About Tenders.

 For UK businesses, SBRI provides product development contracts from lead customers that are focused on real market needs.
 It can provide 100% funding in amounts sufficient to have a transformational impact on a company’s prospects at a point when other sources of funding may be unavailable or insufficient.
 An effective SBRI programme would boost the UK’s innovative capability, support the development and commercialisation of more new technology-based products and services, and give more innovators their “first break” and a route to market.

 Yet, despite this widely accepted logic and the progress that has been demonstrated so far, as always when it comes to innovation the UK public sector is still not taking full advantage of SBRI’s potential.
 Its use, and method of implementation, varies widely across government, with many departments failing to get engaged in a meaningful way.

+If you are looking to increase your sales to the UK Public Sector view our course on improving your public sector sales capability and follow this link: Public Sector Sales Course.
 At David Cox Consulting we have the experience in utilising policy change to help you create innovative changes to government procurement functions and helping to drive UK competitiveness through the effective utilisation of public sector funding.
 Follow this link for our previous Case Study in this important area.

 Access the Independent Review into SBRI Funding

 The attached independent review looks at how SBRI funding can be improved and potential access to Governement funding for UK SME’s.
 You can access the report here Leaveraging Public Procurement to Grow the UK Innovation Economy